 What is the best car insurance in New Mexico?

 The best car insurance company is going to vary depending on the individual applying.
-For many drivers, Geico may be a fantastic option.
-If a driver is an active or former member of the U.S. Military, USAA may be a good choice.
+For example, if a driver is an active or former member of the U.S. Military, USAA may be a good choice.
 Drivers who use their cars for ride sharing may want to consider Safeo.
 Obtaining a variety of quotes is the best way to find the right company for you.

 Why would the best insurance provider for one person not be the best for someone else?